The AVA is a non-profit, membership based art organisation whose aim is the advancement of visual art.

 Seeking to add to your collection?

-Browse our general catalogue featuring a curated selection of available artworks from our past exhibitions, available to purchase.
+Browse our general catalogue featuring a curated selection of artworks from our past exhibitions, available to purchase.
 For sales inquiries, contact admin@ava.co.za

 Transposing an Echo: Reimagining Oral Setswana Poetry through Digital Intervention